-Tian earned his Ph.D. from the University of Texas at Austin.
-He is a Financial Risk Manager (FRM) — Certified by the Global Association of Risk Professionals and an Associate of the Society of Actuaries (ASA).
+Tianyang Wang (Tian) is a Professor of Finance at Colorado State University.
+He obtained his Ph.D. from the University of Texas at Austin.
+Additionally, Tian holds the Chartered Financial Analyst (CFA) designation, is a certified Financial Risk Manager (FRM) through the Global Association of Risk Professionals, and is an Associate of the Society of Actuaries (ASA).

 Tian’s research spans both theoretical developments and empirical applications, primarily in asset pricing and derivatives, behavioral finance, FinTech, sustainability and commodities, and financial risk management.
 His work has been published in journals such as Operations Research, Production and Operations Management, Journal of Financial Research, Journal of Empirical Finance, Journal of International Money and Finance, Quantitative Finance, Journal of Risk and Insurance, Risk Analysis, Financial Review, Journal of Futures Markets, and Energy Economics, among others.

 Tian has earned numerous best paper awards and honors, including the Outstanding Research Article Award from the Journal of Financial Research, the Academic Research Colloquium Best Paper Award from the CFP Board Center for Financial Planning, the First Prize Research Article Award at China Financial Engineering Annual Meeting, the Best Paper Award at China Center for Insurance and Social Security Research, the Best Paper Award at Annual Conference of Taiwan Risk Insurance Association, and the Dean’s Scholars recognition.